Girls Getaway – Destination Napa Valley

 One of the hot air balloons that floated past us

-We spent the next morning lounging around the pool, just steps from our back door, and watching hot air balloons float past us in the sky.
-Our hired designated driver arrived, and we headed out for plenty of wining and dining.
-Some of our winery choices were based on specific wines we like or a cooking/food pairing class.
-Other winery visits weren’t so straightforward.
 There were a few that simply had enchanting estates, one had a tram that whisked us up to a hilltop tasting room, one was an Italian castle, a few had lush picnic areas, and one had a great gift shop.
 We had packed picnic goodies and took a few food breaks between sips to help keep the wine from going completely to our heads.
-We also had a wine and appetizer break at the Auberge du Soleil bar.
-The terrace bar has a gorgeous sweeping view of the Napa Valley, and gave us an opportunity to sit, relax and chat.

 View of Napa Valley from the Auberge du Soleil terrace bar

-Our driver took us home along the Silverado Trail.
-Not as popular as Highway 29, but the Silverado Trail is quintessential wine country with rolling hills, long rows of grape vines that stretch out along both sides of the road and curve over the hills.
-Barnyards nestled among vines, tractors parked on roadsides, and overall-clad men working with crates of picked grapes at their sides were all part of the view during our ride.
 The long day of wine tasting wore us out.
 We ate up the leftovers from our picnic bag at the inn.
 Board games, fashion magazines, music, gossip and giggling in our comfy cottage filled up the rest of our evening.

-Grape vines along the Silverado Trail
+Grapevines along the Silverado Trail

 The Napa Riverfront